$L^p$ cohomology and Hodge decomposition for ALE manifolds

 Therefore, recalling that $\kappa>n$, one can choose $R>0$ so that $CR^{n-2-\kappa}<\frac{1}{4}$, one gets that for all $x\in M$ such that $r(x)\geq (4C)^{\frac{1}{\kappa-n}}$,

 Let $r_0:=(4C)^{\frac{1}{\kappa-n}}$.
 Then, for the above choice of $R$ we get the following estimate on $\varphi_R$:

 which proves \eqref{eq:phiR}, and the proof is complete.

 \end{proof} We now describe the space of bounded harmonic functions on $M$.
-It is well-known that the dimension of this space is closely related to the number of ends of $M$, even if $M$ is not ALE, see \cite{LT1}, \cite{LT2}.
+It is well-known that the dimension of this space is closely related to the number of ends of $M$, even if $M$ is not ALE, as is apparent for instance from \cite[Theorem 2.1]{LT1} and \cite[Theorems 4.2 \& 4.5]{LT2}.
+Here we investigate such a relationship in detail, in the setting of ALE manifolds.
 Recall that $\ker_{0}(\Delta_0)$ denotes the space of bounded harmonic functions.
 Then we have: \begin{lem} For each tuple $c=(c_1,\ldots c_{N})\in \R^{N}$, there exists a unique bounded harmonic function $u\in C^{\infty}(M)$ such that in each end $E_i$, $i=1,\ldots, N$, we have $u\to c_i$, as $r\to\infty$.
 In particular,